Approximate Message Passing for Quantum State Tomography: Numerical results

-From our experiments, the runtime for each algorithm (AMP, MLE, and MiFGD) is similar as $M$ is varied.
+In our numerical experiments, the runtime for a given algorithm (AMP, MLE, or MiFGD) for a fixed value of $M$ varied by up to an order of magnitude.
+We attribute this variation in runtime to interference from other compute jobs running on the same cluster node.
+The runtimes for the three algorithms (AMP, MLE, and MiFGD) are also within an order of magnitude of each other, which suggests that the runtime for all three low-rank QST algorithms is comparable.

 We are also interested in studying the effect of shot noise on reconstruction quality for each QST algorithm.
 In Figure~\ref{fig:shot-comparison}, we fix $M = 16384$ ($= 0.25d^2$) and vary $N$.
 We see that AMP consistently matches or outperforms both MLE and MiFGD on all five states we consider, with larger reductions in state infidelity as $N$ is increased.
+The AMP-based QST algorithm appears to exhibit Heisenberg-limited ($\mathcal{O}(1/N)$) precision scaling in the state infidelity, whereas the MLE- and MiFGD-based QST algorithms appear to only achieve $\mathcal{O}(1/\sqrt{N})$ precision scaling.
+We leave the investigation of the origin of this scaling for future work.